my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

     -   Don't overtake cyclists here!

-    After the crossroads, you meet the <span style='color:chartreuse'>Orthopaedic center</span>, and there is a box for oncoming cars to turn right.
+    After the crossroads, you meet the <span style='color:#32CD32'>Orthopaedic center</span>, and there is a box for oncoming cars to turn right.
 Keep clear of the box too.

     <img src="{{ site.baseurl}}/images/image-20230207152628322.png" alt="image-20230207152628322" style="zoom:50%;" />